medic/cht-core/docs/setup.md

 The next section explains how to configure the gateway to send messages to CouchDB.
 This involves finding your local network IP address, more specifically the address that CouchDB is listening on.
-In this guide we assume there are two devices on **the same IP network**, this is typically a laptop and phone on the same wireless network.
+In this guide we assume there are two devices on **the same IP network**, this is typically a laptop and phone on a secured LAN.
 A network connection can be established via USB tethering, but in this guide we focus on wireless.

 ### Step 1: Verify your IP address